nyingi/DashMVVM/README.md

 ### 4. Configuring Validation
 To configure validation do the following
 #### 1. Create Validation Rules
-Validation rules are simple functions that take in an object and return an validation error string if error occurs.
+Validation rules are simple functions that take in an object and return a validation error string if error occurs.
 If data is valid the the function should return a blank string.
 Example

 ```C#
 public static string NotEmpty(object obj)